9 Aug 2025

 - Validate system configurations — Confirm that thresholds are set in line with regulatory expectations.

-- Conduct periodic reviews — Even in fully automated environments, conduct system audits to confirm performance.
+- Conduct periodic reviews — Even in automated environments, review screening performance and thresholds on a recurring basis.

 6. Conclusion